wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

 1. Using any text editor, create a file that contains an OPC UA data source in JSON form.
     - For content structure, see [OPC UA data source example](#opc-ua-data-source-example).
-    - For a table of all available parameters, see [Parameters for OPC UA data source](#parameters-for-opc-ua-data-source).
+2. Update the parameters as needed.
+For a table of all available parameters, see [Parameters for OPC UA data source](#parameters-for-opc-ua-data-source).
-2. Save the file as _DataSource.config.json_.
+3. Save the file as _DataSource.config.json_.
-3. Use any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.
+4. Use any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<EDS adapterId>/DataSource/`.

 The following example shows the HTTPS request using curl (run this command from the same directory where the file is located):